CT BRAIN PLAIN

 Illnesses Diagnosed with CT Brain Plain

-- Bleeding or hematoma in the brain
+- Hemorrhagic Stroke: Bleeding within the brain tissue.

 Preparing for test